spacemit-com/bianbu-docs/en/README.md

 # Overview

-**Bianbu** is a RISC-V optimized operating system based on **Ubuntu** community sources.
-It is designed for a wide range of product applications and delivers enhanced performance on RISC-V processors.

-We provide the following Bianbu images for developers and customers to learn, test, and evaluate:
+**Bianbu** is an operating system deeply optimized for RISC-V architecture processors, built on the Ubuntu community source code, and provides a system foundation for iterative spatiotemporal AI CPUs.
+Bianbu provides the following version images for developers and users:

 - **GNOME Desktop Version:** The native desktop version comes pre-installed with the GNOME Shell desktop environment, Chromium, LibreOffice, MPV, and other applications.
 - **LXQt Desktop Version:** A lightweight desktop redesigned and developed based on LXQt, designed for lightweight scenarios with requirements for resource consumption and performance.